pythonCloudbase/pyplay/random_image_generator/readme.md

-# Random color generator in python
+# Random profile image/ icon generator in python

 `python random_strip_gen.py` will create a random image of 10 strips of 10 x 10 dimensions